ahmadghizzawi/online-job-marketplaces-scraper/README.md

 list of users.
 For example, in TaskRabbit's case that would be a combination of a location and service type, i.e. _Home Cleaners in New York_.

+## IMPORTANT NOTE
+The scripts are not fully stable.

 ## Requirements
 - Python 3.x: https://www.anaconda.com/distribution/
 - ChromeDriver v < 73: https://chromedriver.storage.googleapis.com/index.html?path=2.46/